Moving to the Netherlands: Expat Registration Guide

 Online at mijn.belastingdienst.nl using DigiD.
 For the M-form: request by phone 0800 0543 or download from belastingdienst.nl.

-MANDATORYEU + Non-EUAll businesses in the Netherlands must register with the Chamber of Commerce (Kamer van Koophandel, KVK).
-For freelancers and sole traders, the standard designation is ZZP (Zelfstandige Zonder Personeel, self-employed without staff).
-KVK registration assigns a KVK number, which is mandatory on all invoices, and simultaneously triggers VAT registration with the Belastingdienst, resulting in a BTW number.
-The registration itself takes approximately 30 minutes at a KVK office.
+MANDATORYEU + Non-EUChamber of Commerce Registration (KVK: Kamer van Koophandel) in the Netherlands: Before starting any business activity or issuing your first invoice in the Netherlands.
+You must register before you begin operating.
+All businesses operating in the Netherlands must register with the KVK (Kamer van Koophandel, Chamber of Commerce).
+For freelancers and self-employed individuals, registration as a ZZP-er (Zelfstandige Zonder Personeel, self-employed without staff) is the standard route.
+KVK registration gives you a KVK number (required on all invoices) and triggers VAT registration with the Belastingdienst, which assigns your BTW number.
+The entire registration takes approximately 30 minutes at a KVK office.

 - Valid identity document (passport or EU/EEA national ID)